 Software security can be compromised throughout the various stages of the software supply chain.
 Some of the most common risks include:

-• Unlicensed Open Source Components: Some software relies on open-source components, which are often maintained by third parties.
-If these components have vulnerabilities that have not been fixed, then it may be possible for a hacker to exploit those vulnerabilities through a number of AppSec supply chain attacks.
+- Unlicensed Open Source Components: Some software relies on open-source components, which are often maintained by third parties.
+If these components have vulnerabilities that have not been fixed, then it may be possible for a hacker to exploit those vulnerabilities through several AppSec supply chain attacks.

-• Weak software supply chain controls: Software supply chains are often complex.
-There are many different people who may contribute to the development and distribution of software, and it is important that they all have strong security controls in place.
+- Weak software supply chain controls: Software supply chains are often complex.
+Many different people may contribute to the development and distribution of software, and they all must have strong security controls in place.
 If these controls are not sufficient, then an attacker may be able to exploit them to gain access to sensitive data or cause other types of damage.

 Ways to Mitigate Software Supply Chain Security Risks